diamantmh/exposure-android/README.md

 The procedure for reporting a bug will be detailed to make finding the source of the issue as easy as possible.
 The finding user will describe in detail what they were doing at the time the bug occurred, what the undesired behavior was (screen freeze, long wait, app crash, etc.), and will include any error information (stack traces, exception info, etc.) if possible.

 Developers on our team will be responsible for reviewing the list of open bugs periodically, and those that pertain to the modules in the app that they are responsible for (i.e. Google Maps API, Facebook SDK, SQL backend, etc.) will fix the bug in a timely manner and push up the modified code accordingly after rebuilding and testing the fix.

+# Releases

+## Base Feature Release (1.0)

+Functional features include:

+- Users, Photos, Locations, Comments, and Categories can be created, added, and queried from the database via a web service.
+- Locations can be viewed from both a map.
+- Users may log in with Facebook and view their profile.